 What Are Hacked Devices?

 Hacked devices are among the most dangerous and overlooked entry points for cyberattacks.
 Unlike traditional software exploits, these threats operate at the hardware level, making them extremely difficult to detect and stop.
-Compromised peripherals, such as mouse, keyboards, or hacked USB hubs, can masquerade as legitimate components while silently executing malicious operations.
+Compromised peripherals, such as mice, keyboards, hacked USB hubs, and other malicious USB devices, can masquerade as legitimate components while silently executing malicious operations.

 Sepio’s Asset Risk Management platform offers unparalleled visibility into these hidden threats, enabling organizations to detect, assess, and mitigate hacked devices before they cause damage.